-Wheelchair Friendly Things to do in Liverpool is a handpicked selection of wheelchair accessible attractions in Accessible Liverpool.
-The growing list includes our days out in a wheelchair, days out from other disabled bloggers and wheelchair accessible things to do we find along the way.
+Here we have a handpicked selection of attractions, days out, and tourist hotspots in Liverpool.
+This growing list includes our days out in a wheelchair, days out from other disabled bloggers, and attractions we find along the way.

-This post is simply an overview of wheelchair friendly things to do in Liverpool.
+This post is simply an overview of the places you can visit in our wonderful city.
 It’s important to check with each attraction to make sure it suits your personal needs.
-As you know, wheelchair accessible, disabled friendly and suitable for wheelchair users can all mean different things.
+As you know, wheelchair accessible, disabled friendly, and suitable for wheelchair users can mean different things.

-If there are any wheelchair friendly days out or things to do in Liverpool you’d like me to add to the list, let me know in the comments – Ta!
+If there are any days out in Liverpool you’d like me to add to the list, let me know in the comments – Ta!

 The Mersey Ferry